catwell/www.warp10.io/reference/functions/function_URLFETCH.md

 category: "reference"
 ---

 Retrieves the content of a URL or a list of URLs, using the HTTP `GET` method.
+This function requires the stack to be authenticated using `AUTHENTICATE`.

 The function returns on the stack a list of results, each result being a list of response code, maps of header name to header values, and base64 encoded body.